-Your brand should be like a fingerprint – completely unique and associated with your business only.
+Your brand identity should be like a fingerprint – unique and associated with your business only.

 A brand is the sum total of the experience your prospects and customers have with your company.
 A strong brand communicates what your company does, how it does it, and at the same time, establishes trust and credibility with your prospects and customers.
 Your company’s brand is, in many ways, its personality.
 Your brand lives in everyday interactions your company has with its prospects and customers, including the images you share, the messages you post on your website, the content of your marketing materials, your presentations and booths at conferences, and your posts on social networks.

 No branding, no differentiation.
 No differentiation, no long-term profitability.
 People don’t have relationships with products, they are loyal to brands.

 So why on earth would you consider using stock art or stock images to represent your brand?

 “It’s cheap and convenient!”
 I hear you say.